|Copyright © 2004-2018 All rights reserved. Carol Palioudaki Living in Crete www.livingincrete.net

 Following the burial mourners may be invited to a cafeneion or back to the house for coffee, brandy and peanuts.

 A number of memorial services (mnimosino) will be held after the death.
 The 40 days service ‘ta saranta” is held on the

 Sunday nearest to 40 days after the death.
 The 40 day service is usually well attended, often more so than the funeral as

 many of those who were unable to attend the funeral due to the short notice, will attend the 40 day service to pay their

 There is also a 3 month, 6 month, 9 month and one year memorial service.
 Thereafter yearly.

 At the church memorial service the family place a photograph of the deceased at the front of the church and each mourner

 lights a candle as they enter the church.
 After the service the family line up and people file past to offer their condolences.

 There are a shortage of graves and if there is no family grave nearby then relatives of the deceased will rent one at the local

 cemetery, usually for 3 to 5 years.
 After this time the grave is opened and the bones removed by family members, washed in

 wine and then transported either to a family grave where other relatives lay (which may be miles away from where they died

 The Greek Orthodox Church currently forbids cremation as it considers it as being Blasphemous to the body of man which is

 "the temple of the Holy Spirit".

 However, according to a 2006 law, Orthodox Greeks, and anyone who dies in Greece, can choose cremation as long as they

 have stated this in writing before their death or their immediate relatives wish it.

 A pre-condition for the cremation is the clear, unequivocal statement of the deceased, or their relatives," that they wish to be

 cremated.
-HOWEVER as at 2011, there are as yet NO crematoria in Greece.
+HOWEVER as at January 2017, there are as yet NO crematoria in Greece.